ap4347/2102/docs/02-Lecture.md

 c(1, 2, 3) + c(4, 5, 6)
 #> [1] 5 7 9

-# Be careful! vectors should have the same length
+# Be careful! vectors should have the same length, otherwise it will recycle
+# values of the shorter vector

 c(1, 2, 3) + c(4, 5, 6, 7)
 #> Warning in c(1, 2, 3) + c(4, 5, 6, 7): longer object length